Creative Absolute

 Spencer protects such individual rights as the security of person, freedom of movement, freedom of conscience, speech, press, etc. However, despite his liberal views, Spencer was against granting political rights to women.

 He published Education in 1861, advocating a child-centred approach and emphasizing the importance of science.
-He advocating natural development of intelligence, the creation of pleasurable interest, and the importance of science in the curriculum.
+He advocated the natural development of intelligence, the creation of pleasurable interest, and the importance of science in the curriculum.

 By the 1870s he had become the most famous philosopher of the age.
 His works were widely read during his lifetime, and by 1869 he was able to support himself solely on the profit of books.

-His works were translated into German, Italian, Spanish, French, Russian, Japanese and Chinese, and into many other languages and he was offered honors and awards all over Europe and North America.
+His works were translated into German, Italian, Spanish, French, Russian, Japanese and Chinese, and into many other languages and he was offered honours and awards all over Europe and North America.

-During his visit to United States he enjoyed great success.
-His philosophy that justifies the survival of the fittest and individual rights was congenial to the Americans.
+During his visit to the United States, he enjoyed great success.
+His philosophy of justification of the survival of the fittest and individual rights was congenial to Americans.

 At the heart of Spencer's philosophy is the principle of individualism, clearly outlined in the "Principles of Ethics":